avwsolutions/DOD-AMS-Workshop/workshop.md

 Now that we found the grok pattern to match we can extend our `/etc/logstash/conf.d/500-filter.conf` configuration.

-Don't forget that we have to rebuild our timestamp and set our log entry timestamp as event timestamp.
+Don't forget that we have to rebuild our timestamp (by using the tmp_* fields) and set our log entry timestamp as event timestamp.
 As you see this is done with the '*date*' filter.

 ```
 if [type] == "tomcat" {